-For 2015, base salaries for the Company's Executive Chairman and Executive Vice Chairman were established pursuant to their respective employment agreements.
-The base salaries for the Company's Executive Chairman and Executive Vice Chairman are subject to annual review by the Compensation Committee and were not modified in 2015 and remained at \$175,000, respectively.
+For 2016, base salaries for the Company's Executive Chairman and Executive Vice Chairman were established pursuant to their respective employment agreements.
+The base salaries for the Company's Executive Chairman and Executive Vice Chairman are subject to annual review by the Compensation Committee and were not modified in 2014, 2015 or 2016, and remained at \$175,000, respectively.
 In establishing the salaries of our Executive Chairman and Executive Vice Chairman, the Compensation Committee considered their respective extensive investment, capital raising, acquisition and operating expertise, as well as the scope of their respective responsibilities.
 Our Executive Chairman and Executive Vice Chairman devote only as much of their time as is necessary to the affairs of the Company and also serve in various capacities with other public and private entities, including not-for-profit entities.
 The employment agreements of the Company's Executive Chairman and Executive Vice Chairman are described below under the heading "Employment Agreements".
+On June 5, 2016, the employment agreements of the Company's Executive Chairman expired in accordance with their respective terms.